IHE/ITI.Topologies/topologies.md

 **Figure 1:46.8.1-1: Organization-specific Endpoint Hosted by the Organization**

-Suppose instead Organization A is a subsidiary of its parent, B. B provides IT services and support to its subsidiaries, but the subsidiaries are still the custodians of their clinical documents and so B provides distinct endpoints for each subsidiary.
+Suppose instead Organization A is a subsidiary of its parent, B. B provides IT services and support to its subsidiaries, but the subsidiaries have complete control over their endpoints including the data they return and the trust relationships with those that might want access to the endpoint.
-In this case, B would be the managing organization and A is part of B, but the Endpoint is pointed at by Organization A to communicate that the Endpoint provides access to A's data:
+In this case, B would be the managing organization and A is part of B, but the Endpoint is pointed at by Organization A to communicate that the Endpoint is logically "owned by" A:

 ![Organization Specific Endpoint Hosted by a Parent](images/dir-org-specific-endpoint-parent.png)